cgleung01/HelloWorld/README.md

 # HelloWorld
+Hi,

-//Hi, new programmer here.
+new programmer here.

 Looking to contribute to Java projects.

 Love open source.